Best Kitty Litter

 What To Consider When Shopping for Kitty Litter

 Getting your new cat on the right track in learning how to use a litter box is very important.
 If kittens have negative experiences with their litter box or a particular litter from the beginning it makes it that much more difficult to instill a proper litter box routine.
-This can result in your kitty going in places outside of the box or causing a huge mess in the box due to not being comfortable around it.
+This can result in your kitty going in places outside of the box or causing a huge mess in the box due to not being comfortable with it.

 Kittens have Underdeveloped Paws